occiglot/occiglot/content/posts/community-oscar.md

 For language model training, we highly recommend filtering the data first with these annotations.
 A prefiltered version of the dataset will be released in the near future.

+### Next steps

+Building the Community-OSCAR dataset is a critical step in advancing core projects at Occiglot.
+We realized that larger amounts of raw text data were needed to achieve our goal of training dedicated LLMs for underrepresented European languages.
+In the release of our [Occiglot-fineweb](https://occiglot.eu/posts/occiglot-fineweb/) data curation pipeline, we discussed that many languages needed more (clean) data for meaningful continual pre-training.
+Community-OSCAR closes that gap for multiple languages.

+Consequently, we are actively working on cleaning all of this new data and deduplicating it against other data sources from our multilingual corpus.
+We expect to release an updated version of [Occiglot-fineweb](https://occiglot.eu/posts/occiglot-fineweb/) soon.

+Initial experiments on continual-pretraining of LLama-3.1 using this new Occiglot-fineweb data delivered promising results.
+Stay tuned for future model releases.

 ### Language statistics